remoteintech/remote-jobs/company-profiles/deskpass.md

 ## Office locations

-Our only physical office is, appropriately, a coworking space, located in Chicago, USA.
+Our only physical office is, appropriately, a co-working space, located in Chicago, USA.

 ## How to apply